0xor0ne/awesome-list/README.md

 * [libc-database][69]: database of libc offsets to simplify exploitation.
 * [one_gadget][70]: tool for finding one gadget RCE in libc.so.6.
 * [pwntools][71]: framework and exploit development library.
+* [ROPGadget][159]: search your gadgets on your binaries to facilitate your ROP exploitation.
+* [Ropper][160]: find gadgets to build rop chains for different architectures.

 ## Fuzzing